swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ## Introduction

-Declaring the visibility of a dependency with an access-level keyword on import statements enables enforcing which declarations can reference the imported module.
+Declaring the visibility of a dependency with an access-level modifier on import statements enables enforcing which declarations can reference the imported module.
 A dependency can be marked as being visible only to the source file, module, package, or to all clients.
 This brings the familiar behavior of the access-level on declarations to dependencies and imported declarations.
 This feature can hide implementation details from clients and helps to manage dependency creep.

 ## Motivation

-Good practices guides us to separate public and internal services to avoid having external clients rely on internal details.
+Good practices guide us to separate public and internal services to avoid having external clients rely on internal details.
-Swift already offers access-levels with their respective keywords applicable to declarations and an enforcement at type-checking, but there is currently no equivalent official feature for dependencies.
+Swift already offers access levels with their respective keywords applicable to declarations and enforcement during type-checking, but there is currently no equivalent official feature for dependencies.

 Each dependency may have a different intent;